 What makes R so powerful is the programming philosophy of core-R as well as the packages.
 Rather than give voluminous output for each function, the functions display only the most important aspects of the analysis, and save additional results as elements of the returned object.
 These objects may then be processed by additional functions.
 The power of this implementation is that specialized packages can take advantage of the more general core-R features.
 Thus, the correlation function (cor) can be used by functions that do factor analysis (fa) and the mean function can be used for a function to basic descriptive statistics (describe), which can be combined with the by function to do statistics broken down by groups (describeBy) or be combined again with functions that do correlations, to provide some basic multilevel statistics (statsBy).
-Without much effort, standard functions such as acv which does ANOVA, or lme to do linear mixed effects models can be integrated into other functions to find, for instance, intra class correlations (ICC) or multilevel reliability (multilevel.reliability).
+Without much effort, standard functions such as aov which does ANOVA, or lme to do linear mixed effects models can be integrated into other functions to find, for instance, intra class correlations (ICC) or multilevel reliability (multilevel.reliability).
 These functions in turn, may be used by the end user by just giving one or two commands.
+Sometimes terse and sometimes extensive, "help" files for each function are included for all functions for all packages.
 In the appendix to this article, we include the specific commands for example that we give.
 In the text we prefer to give a more high level summary of the necessary operations.
 Because there are so many useful texts and web-based tutorials on R it is hard to suggest any particular one.
 A very short introduction to R is the Introduction to R by Venables, Smith, and the R development core team (2017) which is available as a book for a fee, or as a pdf to download from the web for free.